unsupo/cluster-setup/README.md

 - figure a way to git clone this without taking the vagrant stuff.
     Vagrant is good for testing (so is needed in this repo), but not every is needed on real server
+    - probably `git clone --single-branch -b branch host:/dir.git`

+        Set vagrant on one branch and non vagrant on another

 - check for existing conected minions and not create a salt-ssh roster for them in the master_script.sh